PHYS 201 TEST #3 11/01/13 DR. HOLMES NAME

 0.075 m/s .

-d) How long will it take the astronaut to float back to the station after the throw?
+d) How long a time will it take the astronaut to float back to the station after the throw?

 f) Would the astronaut need [less, the same, or more] energy to throw the wrench than the hammer to reach the speed of part c?

-a) If the vertical height of the incline was 40 cm and it made an angle of 40° with the horizontal, and if the initial velocity of the cylinder were zero, what would be the final speed of the cylinder at the base of the incline?
+a) If the initial velocity of the cylinder were zero, what would be the final speed of the cylinder at the base of the incline?

 b) What would its angular velocity, w , at the base of the incline be?

-c) If air resistance were negligible, would a wooden cylinder of mass 15 grams and radius 1.5 cm roll down the same incline: [slower than; at the same speed as; or faster than] the brass cylinder?
+c) Would a wooden cylinder of mass 33 grams and radius 2.0 cm roll down the same incline: [slower than; at the same speed as; or faster than] the iron cylinder?

-d) Would a wooden ring of the same mass and radius as the wooden cylinder roll down the incline; [slower than; at the same speed as; faster than] the original brass cylinder?
+d) Would a wooden ball (sphere) of the same mass and radius as the wooden cylinder roll down the incline; [slower than; at the same speed as; faster than] the original iron cylinder?

 e) If the cylinder rolls without slipping, is there friction acting on the cylinder?

-f) If the cylinder rolls without slipping, is there energy lost to friction as the ring rolls down the incline?
+f) If the cylinder rolls without slipping, is there energy lost to friction as the cylinder rolls down the incline?